 No. Only students who are eligible and enrolled at The New School are eligible to participate in the Student Health Insurance.
 If you need to independently investigate and purchase an individual policy for when you are no longer a student, Student Health Services can provide you with a partial list of insurance providers to help you get started.

 Any student who withdraws from the university before the semester waiver deadline will receive a full refund of the Student Health Insurance Fee as long as no claim against the plan has been paid.
-Any student who paid the Student Health Insurance Fee and withdraws from the university after the semester waiver deadline will remain covered in the university-sponsored Student Accident and Sickness Insurance Plan (Plan 2) for the full policy period (fall 2014 coverage period: August 20, 2014–January 14, 2015; spring 2015 coverage period: January 15, 2015–August 19, 2015).
+Any student who paid the Student Health Insurance Fee and withdraws from the university after the semester waiver deadline will remain covered in the university-sponsored Student Accident and Sickness Insurance Plan for the full policy period (fall 2015 coverage period: August 20, 2015–January 14, 2016; spring 2016 coverage period: January 15, 2016–August 19, 2016).
 No refund will be given.
-Any student who withdraws from the university for health reasons before the semester waiver deadline for a covered injury or illness may opt to remain covered in the university-sponsored Student Accident and Sickness Insurance Plan (Plan 2) for the remainder of that semester only by notifying the Student Health Services office at 212.229.1671, option 3.
+Any student who withdraws from the university for health reasons before the semester waiver deadline for a covered injury or illness may opt to remain covered in the university-sponsored Student Accident and Sickness Insurance Plan for the remainder of that semester only by notifying the Student Health Services office at 212.229.1671, option 3.
 Please note that this consideration will be given only to students who withdraw for documented medical reasons.